nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 However, this guide to using TAB will show you how to make the most of this all-in-one app, so you can say goodbye to all your other apps.

 TAB enables you to keep track of your student and lesson information, schedule, and tuition fees – everything a private 1-to-1 home tutor needs – without needing to lift your hands off the keyboard.
-TAB is a Command-line Interface (CLI) app, meaning that you tell TAB what to do using commands in the form of lines of texts.
+TAB is a Command-line Interface (CLI) app, meaning that you tell TAB what to do using commands in the form of lines of text.

 If you can type fast, the CLI will enable you to accomplish your tasks much faster.
 For a new user, the commands will take some getting used to, compared to using forms and drop-down menus, but worry not as TAB has in-app help and suggestions to guide you along,